 There is also a companion blog about my Shikoku pilgrimage.
 You can find it here, or through a link in the side bar, just after About the Author.

-Looking back I’m surprised at how much I did during those three years and how those activities gave my life a new trajectory.
+Looking back I’m surprised at how much I did during those four years and how those activities gave my life a new trajectory.
 Should you be contemplating a similarly radical departure, I hope my story provides inspiration and convinces you that your wild idea may be possible.
 I also hope you have an equally loving and supportive spouse.